AashGan/VidSumMethods/Readme.md

 ````
 ### Shot boundary detection
-Prior to running each code, setup the virtual environment using the requirments_expts.txt file for Python 3.11.2
+Prior to running each code, setup the virtual environment using the requirments_expts.txt file for Python 3.11.2.

+It is an important point to note:
+``cupy`` dependency must be adjusted according to the version of CUDA on your system.
+Adjust the requirements_expts accordingly
+``pip install cupy-cuda11x `` for cuda versions 11.2 to 11.8
+``pip install cupy-cuda12x ` for cuda versions 12 onwards.

 To run the shot boundary detectors, first take the features we provide in the link or use the feature extraction code listed above
 Note: CUPY by default uses the first GPU that it sees.
 To set a specific GPU for each experiments Uncomment ```cnp.cuda.runtime.setDevice()``` and set it to the appropriate GPU that you intend to use based on how it is arranged in your system for EG ```cnp.cuda.runtime.setDevice(1)``` will use the second GPU on your system
 #### KTS